Feeds:

 Read Full Post »

-Garagiola did even better for the Cardinals in 1946, going 4-for-5 with 3 RBI in St. Louis’ 12-3 Game 4 win against Boston in the 1946 World Series.
+Garagiola was 4-for-5 with three RBI in the Cardinals’ 12-3 Game 4 win against the Red Sox in the 1946 World Series.

-In Game 4 of the World Series at Boston, Garagiola had 3 singles and a double.
+In Game 4 of the World Series at Boston, Garagiola had three singles and a double.
 Boxscore

 His RBI-single to center in the third scored Stan Musial.
 He singled again in the fifth.
 In the seventh, Garagiola drove a double to left, scoring Enos Slaughter.
 In the ninth, Slaughter scored again on a Garagiola single to right.